BaezFJ/LibrePOS/INSTALLATION.md

 Ensure you have the following installed:

-- Python 3.9 or higher
+- Python 3.12 or higher
 - pip (Python package installer)
 - Git

+Remember to create the `.env` file as described in the [Environment Configuration](ENVIRONMENT_CONFIGURATION.md) before proceeding.

 ### Steps